Stay healthy in San Diego and North County — get the flu vaccine.

 - Walk-ins are welcome.
 But, we do recommend you call the flu vaccine site to check wait times and that flu vaccine is still available.

 - Get the flu vaccine at any time.
 The flu vaccine is available during business hours, evenings and weekends.
 Be sure to check the flu vaccine site's hours.

 Check with your doctor.

-- Had a severe allergy to chicken eggs or a severe reaction to the flu vaccine
+- Had a severe reaction to the flu vaccine

 - Had a severe reaction to an influenza vaccination

 - Had Guillain-Barre Syndrome